krassowski/meningitis-integration/Research_plan.md

 - [x] Basic exploration: extraction, reformatting, sanity checks: ([notebook](data_exploration/Clinical_data_first_look.ipynb))
 - [ ] Derived variables (e.g. age, survival) and correlations (e.g. CD4) (0.25 day)
   - which clinical variables can be used as covariates, which should be use (or can be considered as) outcomes
+  - descriptive statistics to summarize characteristics of the studied cohort

 ## Preliminary analyses